karolinvalaszkai/blobify/README.md

 Peek music lab

-An Spotify powered web application for previewing songs visually represented by it's energy, pitch and.
+A multimodal Spotify powered web application for previewing songs by an visual represention of it's energy, pitch and valence.

 ## Project status

 This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.
+Users can interact with visual data representation.
+Functionality to play audio and save songs to my collection is in progress.

 ## Setup